• Skip to primary navigation

 Method

-1. Prepare the dry ingredients: Whisk the flour, cornstarch, salt and baking soda in a large bowl and set aside.
+1. Whisk the flour, cornstarch, salt and baking soda in a large bowl and set aside.
 Chop the dark chocolate into small chunks if you haven't already.

-2. Prepare the wet ingredients: Place the room temperature butter and both sugars into a second mixing bowl and beat together until creamy using either a stand mixer with a paddle attachment or a hand mixer.
-Scrape down the sides of the bowl and then add the vanilla and eggs one at a time while beating for at least 30 seconds after each egg is added.
+2. Place the room temperature butter and both sugars into a second mixing bowl and beat together until creamy using either a hand mixer or stand mixer with a paddle attachment.
+Scrape down the sides of the bowl and then add the vanilla and egg and beat 30 seconds more.

-1 cup (2 sticks) unsalted butter, ⅔ cup white sugar, ¾ cup packed light brown sugar, 2 teaspoons vanilla extract, 2 large eggs
+½ cup (1 stick) unsalted butter, ⅓ cup white sugar, 6 tablespoons packed light brown sugar, 1 teaspoon vanilla extract, 1 large egg

-4. Chill: Place the batter in the refrigerator and chill for a minimum of 2 hours, or overnight.
+4. Place the batter in the refrigerator and chill for a minimum of 1 hours, or overnight.
 Tip: to chill the dough faster, divide into 2 separate bowls.

-5. Bake: Center a rack in the oven and preheat to 375°F. Line two baking sheets with parchment paper.
-Place rounded tablespoonfuls of batter onto each sheet at least 2 inches apart and bake one sheet at a time for 11-12 minutes, rotating the cookie sheet once.
+5. Center a rack in the oven and preheat to 375°F (190°C).
+Line a baking sheet with parchment paper.
+Place 9 rounded spoonfuls of batter onto the sheet at least 2 inches apart and bake for 11-12 minutes (see notes), rotating the cookie sheet once.
 Remove the cookies from the oven once the edges are just starting to brown and the tops are golden (the middle should still look soft.)

-6. Cool: Let the cookies rest on the baking sheet for 5 minutes, then transfer them to a cooling rack using a spatula.
-Place the second cookie sheet in the oven to bake (if you're using the same sheet, let it cool before you place the next batch on it.)
+6. Let the cookies rest on the baking sheet for 5 minutes, then transfer them to a cooling rack using a spatula.

 Nutrition